 For most other countries, there are no specific weight requirements if all you want to do is fly any drone for recreational purposes.
 Still, I recommend you check out what the rules are wherever you live just to be on the safe side of the law.

 Like almost all drones, the Snaptain SP510 has some cool LED lights on the end of its rotor arms.
 These lights serve a couple of purposes, first, they look awesome when you fly the drone at nighttime.
 Plus, they will also help to indicate when the drone compass has been fully calibrated.

-One thing I was surprised by is its brushed motors, most of the drone that I have reviewed at this price point come with brushless motors which are far more efficient and powerful.
+One thing I was surprised by is its brushed motors, most of the drones that I have reviewed at this price point come with brushless motors, which are far more efficient and powerful.
 So, it was a little disappointing that the SP510 came with these types of motors.
-It’s not a huge deal but the motors will require a little more maintenance and they are quite loud.
+It’s not a huge deal, but the motors will require a little more maintenance, and they are quite loud.